Terracoding/terracoding.github.com/_posts/2013-08-28-10-Tools-we-use-to-make-Distributed-Team-Working-Awesome.md

 Now there is a plethora of cloud apps, from spreadsheets to drawing apps to mind mapping apps.
 The problem now is that by using many of these apps (which we do), the team's work lives in the apps themselves rather than being in an organised structure (i.e. what the network drive was).
 When the work is scattered across many team collaboration tools, it is difficult to get a handle on where particular pieces of work could be located.

-This is what the inspiration from Bundll came from.
+This is what the inspiration from Bundlll came from.
 We wanted a central organised work reference system that we can use to find anything related to our projects; without having to rely on memory as to whether a piece of work resides either in Evernote or Dropbox for example.

 Bundlll is currenlty in closed beta, [but we would love to have you on the beta list](http://www.bundlll.com) ;)